ccma1120/Nuvoton_Tools/README.md

 - This is the latest image built from [DAPLink on Nu-Link2](https://github.com/OpenNuvoton/DapLink)
 - USB interfaces HID(CMSIS-DAP)/MSC/VCOM
 - Support many 3rd party IDE

+### NuLink2_CMSIS_DAP.bin
+- This is the latest image built from [CMSIS-DAP on Nu-Link2](https://github.com/OpenNuvoton/NuLink2_CMSIS_DAP)
+- If you don't need rich features of DAPLink, this is the light weight choice of CMSIS-DAP firmware.

 ### NuLink2_ISP_Bridge_FW.bin
 - This is the latest image built from [NuLink2_ISP_Bridge](https://github.com/OpenNuvoton/NuLink2_ISP_Bridge)